prince0010/EDCANTCSCO041823/README.md

 4. In the upper left corner, click on the hamburger icon and select Keyboard Shortcuts.
 5. Find the desired extension and press a combination of “Ctrl” or “Ctrl + Shift” and any other available key.
 6. You can pick a starting letter of the extension, so it’s easier to remember — for example, use “Ctrl + Shift + L” to start the this Chrome Extension.

+## FAQ's
+**Q: Not working/No Answer in cisco lab activities**

+A: This Extension only allows you to see the actual absolute answers but not the veriable answers like lab Activities.
+Only Quizes and Exams!